 Obviously, not everyone who looks good on paper will be good in real life.

-Technical sales roles are some of the most difficult-to-fill positions.
+Technical sales recruitment can be one of the most difficult hiring processes.
 And some of the most business critical.

 A good recruitment partner will use alternative methods to find talent that aren’t just sending out a job posting, or connecting with people already doing the role.
 That means you’ll reach fresh talent pools because your competitors aren’t looking there.

-They might also conduct talent maps for chosen locations or industries, allowing you to push forward in your search in this specific industry that requires specific criteria and requirements or to tweak it according to the findings thus finding better alternative solutions that is essential for your growth especially when filling in technical sales jobs .
+They might also conduct talent maps for chosen locations or industries.
+This allows you to push forward in your search in this specific industry that requires specific criteria and requirements or to tweak it according to the findings thus finding better alternative solutions that is essential for your growth especially when filling in technical sales jobs .

 For the month of September, we’re also offering an 18-month guarantee for every key role we place for you this month.
-That means we’re confident we call find the best candidates for these hard-to-fill roles, but if, like our client above, things don’t work out, we’ll re-do the role if they leave within 18 months.
+That means we’re confident we can find the best talent for these technology sales recruitment roles and tech specific jobs, but if, like our client above, things don’t work out, we’ll re-do the role if they leave within 18 months.
 That’s securing your talent to 2025!